marvin-aroza/quanta-kit-angular-docs/CONTRIBUTING.md

 - Maintain responsive design principles for all documentation content

 #### Code Formatting
-- The project uses Prettier for code formatting
-- Configuration is included in `package.json`
+- We recommend using Prettier for code formatting; configuration is included in `package.json`.
-- Code will be automatically formatted on commit using Husky hooks
+- If you install Prettier and configure Husky + lint-staged, commits can be auto-formatted.
+(This repository currently has Husky hooks but no hook that runs Prettier.)

 #### Testing Guidelines
 - Write unit tests for all new components and services